Co-divisional Frequently Asked Questions (FAQs)

 - Service programs

 As part of the co-divisional model, as students mature and progress through the college preparatory curriculum, senior-year academics will be a blended classroom.
-In rare cases, Jesuit may also consider placing some underclassmen in advanced or specialty electives on a case-by-case basis.
+There may be some exceptions for students doing work well above grade level in highly advanced or specialty coursework, and these will be reviewed on a case-by-case basis.

 Will there be opportunities for learning together?

-As preparation for life after high school, a key component is coming together for some electives and Honors or AP coursework, especially in the senior year.
+As preparation for life after high school, a key component is coming together as a student progresses for some electives or advanced coursework, especially during the senior year in blended classrooms.

-Outside of the classroom, what offerings will remain single-sex?
+Outside of the classroom, what are some of the offerings that will remain single-sex?

 - Kairos and small-group retreats